Expensify/App/TESTING_MACOS_AND_IOS.md

 You now have a dedicated Mac machine running 🎉

 The clipboard is shared with your local machine, and it’s crazy fast and responsive.

-## Alternative solution
-Virtual machines for MacOS like [macOS-Simple-KVM](https://github.com/foxlet/macOS-Simple-KVM) are the easiest and most accessible way for a contributor to test the app on these platforms.
-But it violates Apple’s EULA, and isn’t legal.